gtk-rs/lgpl-docs/gtk/vendor.md

 # Deprecated since 3.10

 ## `title`
-a string containing the title for the menu
+a string containing the title for the menu, or `None` to inherit the title of the parent menu item, if any
 <!-- trait GtkMenuExt::fn connect_move_scroll -->
 ## `scroll_type`
 a `ScrollType`